elija33/JavaScript/README.md

                                 innerHTML
         To change the contents of the DOM, use innerHTML combined with the element you want to change.

+                                Functions
+        Functions are bits of codes that can be reuse function name(){
+                        some code gos here.
+                    }

+            Declaring and calling a function

 This is a Review For JavaScript for University of Michigan